 The latest versions of the VantageScore also use a 300 to 850 scale, with about 61% of Americans having a Good VantageScore or better.

 How to check your credit score?

 Checking your credit score using FICO or Vantage, called a “soft pull,” will not harm your credit score.
 But when you apply for a credit card or loan, the lender will conduct a “hard pull,” running a report that will temporarily lower your credit score.
 That is why knowing your credit score is so important before applying for a loan or card.
-If you have applied for a few credit cards and been rejected, for example, your credit score will be lower and it will be even harder to qualify for a new card until some time has passed and your credit score has recovered.
+If you have applied for a few credit cards and been rejected, your credit score will be lower and it will be even harder to qualify for a new card until some time has passed and your credit score has recovered.